Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 With Encrypted files you can use the `secrets-init.yml` playbook to handle the first-time generation of secrets but for updates you have to provide them as described below.
-However you can provide your own passwords.
+However you can provide your own passwords too.

 ```bash
 ansible-playbook -e vault_init=plaintext playbooks/secrets-init.yml